 Have you included the Focus Keyword or phrase in your title?
 Is the length between 60 to 70 characters?
 Are you following the AIDA principle?
 (Attention/Awareness, Inform the customer, Direct Benefit, Action/Lead)

 Check if you have included your Focus Keyword or phrase.
 The length of the URL is not a critical factor, but shorter is preferable.
 This is partly the reason that link-shortening sites sprang into existence.

 With inbound marketing, a link building strategy needs to be organic and appear random.
 If all the links have the identical anchor text, ‘title’, and the images used have the same ‘alt’ attribute, it sets off red flags in search engine algorithms, which may backfire.
 Humans are visiting links sent to them by bots, so consider them both.

 About the Author

 Darleen Prangue is a Freelance Digital Marketing Strategy Consultant with a focus on SEO.
 I love writing tech related stuff while I drink my first coffee at 5 am.
-You can follow me at my Makingmoney2blog and many other blogs where I share my thoughts.
+You can follow me on social media and on many other blogs where I share my thoughts.